go0d1uck/fcitx5-dracula/README.md

 # fcitx5-dracula
-A dark Fcitx skin using the Dracula color scheme.
+A dark Fcitx5 skin using the Dracula color scheme.
 ## To Install

 Clone the repo into the fcitx skin directory.